-Marion Mahony Griffin, was not only one of the first licensed female architects in the world, but was the first employee of Frank Lloyd Wright.
+Marion Mahony Griffin (February 14, 1871 – August 10, 1961) was one of the first licensed female architects in the world, but was the first employee of Frank Lloyd Wright.
 During her life, she produced some of the best architectural drawing in America and was instrumental in envisioning the design plans for then new capital city of Australia, Canberra

 In 1911 she married Walter Burley Griffin, who also worked with Wright.
 The two set up a practice together and before long they won the commission to design the new Australian capital Canberra.
 The couple moved to Australia to oversee the project, and later moved to India, where they continued to work until Griffin died in 1937.
 After his death, Mahoney refrained from working in architecture until her death in 1961.